 School-level reports will be used for curricular and planning purposes.
 School districts and charter schools may publish the results of PSSA testing for each school.
-The state will also release school-by-school assessment data.
+The state will also release school-by-school assessment data their religious belief.
+This is the only reason allowable under regulation.